massma/teacher-learner-wellbeing/website-src/instructions/index.md

 - :05 - :10 WARM UP [Slide 4]

   Physical check-in (breath and awareness).
-Can be any activity, but a sample script that we used is available here (TODO: link to script).
+Can be any activity, but a sample script that we used is available [here](module1-checkin.md).

 - :10 - :15 FRAME BOTH WORKSHOPS